i5K-KINBRE-script-share/FAQ/UsingBeocat.md

 ##Getting an account

-Email a request for a Beocat account go to https://account.beocat.cis.ksu.edu/user.
+To request a Beocat account go to https://account.beocat.cis.ksu.edu/user.

 ##Log onto Beocat